The Competitive Enablement Platform

 One thing you can be sure of when it comes to your audience is that they look to your newsletter to provide actual insights.
 Publicly available information regarding a merger, acquisition, or change at the leadership level is not inherently valuable to a sales rep’s or marketer’s success.

-Brandon says he asks himself important strategic questions before including this type of competitive intelligence into his newsletter, ultimately leading to more valuable insight for his audience.
+Brandon says he asks himself important strategic questions before including this type of competitive intelligence into his newsletter, ultimately leading to more valuable insight for his audience:

 Reflecting on the how and why forces the newsletter curator to really decide whether this piece of intel is worth including.
 If Brandon can’t answer his own questions, it flags that he needs to reevaluate his content.

-Collecting competitive intelligence from external sources is frankly not that impressive.
+Gathering competitive intelligence from external sources is frankly not that impressive.
 Certainly not without first filtering out the noise or without the right context.